 Baths help you sleep, including helping to fall asleep faster.

-and if you get more sleep, you’ll be more productive and if you’re more productive, you’ll get things done faster.
+And if you get more sleep, you’ll be more productive.
+If you’re more productive, you’ll get things done faster.
 I know for some of you it seems impossible, but it’s totally possible to incorporate warm baths into a busy life.
 Baths boast other benefits as well.
 Recently, I penned an article about the benefits of a hot bath before bedtime and how a hot bath can relieve knee pain.

 Sure, a hot bath may take a little more time than a shower, but baths can also help you fall asleep faster and more consistently.
 The effect has been attributed to a drop in the body’s core temperature after the bath and the fact that warm baths are very relaxing.
 Certainly, both those factors play a role, but new research indicates that a warm bath at night signals the release of melatonin, a hormone that basically tells your body that it is time to sleep.

-Baths are most effective as a sleep aid 1 to 2 hours before bedtime.
+Baths are most effective as a sleep aid one to two hours before bedtime.

 If you suffer from anxiety and it’s affecting your sleep, then a hot bath is a good way to relax.
 Stress makes muscles tense, and a hot bath will loosen that knotted tissue up.
 You can increase the relaxation effects of a bath by adding essential oils to the bathwater and by listening to music.

 Studies show that music can slow breathing, lower heart rate, and blood pressure, decreasing cortisol production (a stress hormone) and relaxing the nervous system.